IBM Cloud Docs

 Traffic encryption - Minimum TLS version

-Set the minimum TLS version for traffic trying to connect to your site by selecting one of the versions from the list.
+Set the minimum TLS version for traffic that tries to connect to your site by selecting one of the versions from the list.

-By default, this is set to 1.2.
-Higher TLS versions provide additional security, but might not be supported by all browsers.
-This could result in some customers being unable to connect to your site.
+By default, this version is set to 1.2.
+Higher TLS versions provide additional security, but might not be supported by all browsers, which might prevent some customers from connecting to your site.